Religious Symbols and Meanings

 The Star of David is a common symbol of the Jewish faith.
 The two interlocking triangles represent to tribes of Judah and Benjamin.
 It is believed that this was the symbol of the line of David, and the star was represented on David's shield, though this has not been proven.

 The Menorah is another common symbol of Judaism.
 A menorah is a nine-branched candelabrum, used in the celebration of Hanukkah.
 The menorah made its first appearance in the book of Exodus when God revealed its design to Moses.
 The original menorah was made from a single piece of gold and had only seven branches.
 It was used as a light for the temple.

 Today's menorah has nine branches, commemorating a miraculous event during the rebuilding of the temple in Jerusalem.
 The Jews only had enough oil to light the temple for one day, but somehow, it lasted eight days, allowing them enough light to finish their work.

 Om or Aum

-People usually think of the Swastika as the symbol of the Nazi regime during World War II, but the Swastika is actually a Hindu religious symbol, and for various other purposes, dating as far back as the Paleolithic Era.
+People usually think of the Swastika as the symbol of the Nazi regime during World War II, but the Swastika is actually a Hindu religious symbol, and it was used for various other purposes dating as far back as the Paleolithic Era.
 The Swastika was most commonly used to symbolize good luck.

 The Wheel of Dharma